 - 4. When calculating refunds, the official date of a student's termination is the last day of recorded attendance if that date can be determined or: - a.
 When the Institute receives notice of the student's intention to discontinue the training program; or, - b.
 When the student is terminated for a violation of a published Institute policy which provides for termination; or, - c.
 When a student, without notice, fails to attend classes for thirty calendar days or, - d. the date the school was notified or learns of the student's non-attendance - 5.
-The date from which refunds will be determined is the last date of recorded attendance.
-Refunds will be made within 15 calendar days of the notification of an official withdrawal or date of determination of withdrawal by the Institution (i.e. date of determination of withdrawal for a student who fails, without notice, to attend class for thirty calendar days would be thirty calendar days after the last class has been attended).
-Credit balances due will be refunded to the student/lender as requested.
+The date from which refunds will be determined is the last date of the notification by a student of official withdrawal.
+In the absence of an official withdrawal, the date for determination of withdrawal for a student who without notice fails to attend class will be thirty calendar days after the last class has been attended, or 30 days after the last class engagement.
+If this cannot be determined, the date of withdrawal will be considered to be the last day of the quarter for which the student is enrolled.
+Credit balances and funds due to Washington State Grant programs and Federal programs will be governed by the terms of state and federal policies.
+All other credit balances due to the student will be due no later than 45 days after the first day of the next quarter following withdrawal.